hugovangalen/C64_Font8x8/README.md

 ## Usage

 ### Tiny4kOLED
-Copy the relevant header file into your Arduino project directory, and add the following lines to your main sketch:
+1) Copy the relevant header file into your Arduino project directory.

+2) Call `setFont()` with the new available definition, like so:
 ```
 #include <Tiny4kOLED.h>
 #include "font8x8_c64.h"        /* includes the font definition */

 void setup()
 {
     oled.begin();
     oled.setFont(FONT8X8_C64);  /* apply the font definition */
 }
 ```
 Re-compile your sketch and you should see the new font!

 ### ACROBOTIC_SSD1306
-This is what I originally created the font for a few years ago.
+(This is what I originally created the font for a few years ago.
+I am not so sure this library is still maintained.)

 Using it with this library is not so straightforward as with the Tiny4kOLED one.

 1) The relevant header file needs to be copied inside the ACROBOTIC_SSD1306/fonts/ directory.